 When it comes to family pistes, the Kniebis mountain in the Black Forest should not be forgotten.
 This is notorious for its snowy forests near Freudenstadt (732 m).
 The Freudenstadt-Kniebis ski area is a particularly popular destination for families and offers two T-bar lifts with 1 km of pistes on the Kniebis itself as well as several other lifts in the surrounding area.

 In addition to family pistes, there are of course also more varied and more difficult runs in the south of Germany.
 Not only pleasure skiers, but also piste cracks and off-road skiers are well catered for here in numerous ski resorts.
 The Feldberg lift network on the summit of the same name (1,493 m), for example, offers runs with a high level of difficulty.
 It is the largest interconnected ski area in the Black Forest with 38 lifts and 63 kilometres of pistes.
-A total of 11 kilometres are black, including the very challenging FIS World Cup downhill run.
+There’s a total of 11 kilometres of black slopes, including the very challenging FIS World Cup downhill run.

 The Brauneck-Wegscheid ski area in Lenggries-Wegscheid with 32 kilometres of slopes and the Oberstdorf & Kleinwalsertal ski region, where a total of around 120 kilometres of slopes run from Fellhorn and Kanzelwand – partly on the Austrian side – are also worth mentioning for sporty skiers.
 The pistes in Bavaria’s southernmost municipality prove that you can also enjoy excellent skiing in the Oberallgäu.
 Night skiing and a snow park for freestylers are also on offer.
 The Four Hills Tournament in Oberstdorf also attracts many guests to the region every year and is definitely worth a visit.